 The Split File command is located under the Tools menu in Memsource project.

 Splitting a file is useful when the file needs to be translated by multiple translators.
 In this way each translator gets their own "virtual" file for translation.
 Splitting a file has not effect on the resulting completed target file.
-You can choose to split file in all Workflow steps (this option is not available when splitting jobs that are already split).
+You can choose to split file in all Workflow steps (this option is not available when splitting jobs that are already split) or you can split the file only in the current workflow step.

 Be sure to split the file before assigning the Job to a Vendor.